GrandComicsDatabase/gcd-django-vagrant-install/README.md

 If you are using the Windows or Mac GitHub client, it should handle recursively checking out the submodules automatically.
 The provisioning will work even if the submodules are not checked out, but the resulting git repo will only function properly within the VM.
 Checking out the submodules before provisioning results in a repo that works in both the host and the VM.

-To run off of `master`, once connected in your VM, run:
+To run off of `beta` (which should be the base branch for most work), once connected in your VM, run:

 ```shell
 (vm)$ cd /vagrant && make install